fmanclossi/TJBot-playbook/README.md

 # TJBot-playbook
-Collected information about IBM TJBot, my enahncements and most from all the fans around the world!
+Collected information about IBM TJBot, most from all the fans around the world!

 Contribution are welcome!